Tomb of Nur Jahan: History

 Having survived Jahangir by 18 years, she died at the age of 68 years and much of the mausoleum was most probably constructed during her lifetime.
 The tomb took four years to complete at the cost of Rupees three lakhs.
 Following the ascent of Shah Jahan to the Mughal throne, she was provided a yearly allowance of 200,000 rupees.

 As with the Tomb of Asif Khan, Nur Jahan's tomb was stripped of its ornamental stones and marble during the occupation of Lahore by the army of Ranjit Singh.
-Much of the materials were used to decorated the Golden Temple in Amritsar.
+Much of the materials were used to decorate the Golden Temple in Amritsar.

 The Shahdara ensemble of monuments, including the Nur Jahan tomb, suffered under British rule when a railway line was built between the tombs of Asif Khan and Nur Jahan.
 The tomb underwent minor repairs but is slated for major restoration.

 Architecture

 The tomb was built on a podium, in the takhtgah style in which the podium serves as the takht, or "throne."
 With a platform measuring 158 square feet, the tomb is in the shape of a square and measures 124 feet on each side, and is 19.6 feet high.
 Minarets may previously have risen from the corners of the mausoleum, similar to the nearby Tomb of Jahangir.